College football scores, winners & losers from Week 5: Major programs happy to survive and advance

 Losers

 Penn State coach James Franklin: Oh, boy.
 Franklin is going to hear about his fourth-and-5 call in the Nittany Lions' heartbreaking 27-26 loss to Ohio State.
-With the game on the line -- and after two timeouts -- Penn State went with an inside handoff to running back Miles Sanders for two-yard loss.
-Did Franklin overthink this?
-Was there a miscommunication about the call?
-There shouldn't have been given Penn State had two chances to go over its plan.
-But with quarterback Trace McSorley accounting for almost 94 percent of the offense (461 of 492 yards), how was the ball not in his hands?
-There's an explanation, surely, but this was truly as baffling as it was anticlimactic.
+With the game on the line -- and after multiple timeouts -- Penn State went with an inside handoff to running back Miles Sanders for two-yard loss.
+The feedback on said play has, to put it one way, not been great.
+There's an explanation, sort of, but this was truly as baffling as it was anticlimactic.

 Stanford running back Bryce Love: This is shaping up to be a tough season for Love, who left Stanford's loss to Notre Dame with what looks to be yet another ankle injury.
 Love had 73 yards rushing and a score before he left the game -- not bad, but he still has yet to break loose with a monster game.
 And if he's battling injuries this season, he may not.
 Look, it's hard to repeat as a Heisman Trophy finalist or winner.
 There are so many aspects that go into a season like that, including health.
 Defenses are keying on him and he can't stay on the field.
 It's unfortunate, but it happens even to the best of 'em.